Tattoos and Body Piercing

 You will see people getting tattoos on just about any part of the human anatomy, even on their most intimate, personal, and private parts.
 The same goes with the different types of body piercing.
-You have people getting piercing on their noses, navels, eyelids, nipples, tongues, and genitalia.
+You have people getting piercing on their noses, navels, eyelids, nipples and tongues.

 For those of you who are really wanting to know what the Lord may think about this issue, I would challenge each and everyone of you to go before Him in prayer and ask for His direct opinion on this matter.
 I know there is a bit of a rift in the Body on this issue right now.